AugustinLopez/Fancy_Ft_Malloc/README.md

 ## What about fragmentation ?

 If I want to keep my metadata segregated from my actual allocation while keeping memory alignment, I don't think fragmentation is a good solution until an allocation of more than half a page (2049 bytes on system I care about).
 This is beyond the scope of what I need/want to do.

+## Other issues

+Library does not seems to work with `vim`, `bash`, `zsh`, stopping with a segfault.
+The thing is, I even tried filling my block with 0 bytes before returning them, so I'm pretty sure that the block I return is valid...
+Using GDB, there seems to be an issue with `__GI_getenv`, Using valgrind, there seems to be an issue with `stpcpy`.